siemens/gencmpclient/README.md

 where the PROXY environment variable may be used to override the default in order to reach the Insta Demo CA.

-In order to obain a trace of the HTTP messages being sent and received, build the genCMPClient with `USE_LIBCMP=1` and set the environment variable `OPENSSL_TRACE` to contain the string `"HTTP"`.
+In order to obtain a trace of the HTTP messages being sent and received, build the genCMPClient with `USE_LIBCMP=1` and set the environment variable `OPENSSL_TRACE` to contain the string `"HTTP"`.
 For instance: